pranav-ap/blog/content/posts/regularization.md

 If you examine the coefficients of the model, you will find that they increase in magnitude as $M$ increases.
 So, in order to reduce overfitting the magnitude of these weights must be controlled.

-**Regularization** is a family of methods to prevent overfitting.
+**Regularization** is a family of methods that help learn small weights to prevent overfitting.
 Some of these methods include

 - Early Stopping
 - **L1** Regularization
 - **L2** Regularization

 **L1** and **L2** regularization are explicit methods that directly reduce the representational capacity of a neural net by adding a penalty term to the loss function.

-They prevent the weights in the model becoming too large.

-Implicit methods reduce overfitting indirectly.
+Implicit methods like early stopping reduce overfitting indirectly.

 # Early Stopping